ctrl-exec - High Availability

 Active/Active

-Multiple ctrl-exec instances serving port 7443 simultaneously is
+Multiple dispatcher instances serving port 7443 simultaneously is

 supported for run and ping operations.
 All instances present the same